Making Thanksgiving Grocery Shopping Easier for Seniors

 7. Go to a Store with Wide Aisles

-If possible, consider going to a larger grocery store with wider aisles.
+If possible, consider going to a senior-friendly grocery store with wider aisles.
 Larger aisles are easier for seniors to navigate, especially during busy times like Thanksgiving.
 They are also better able to accommodate mobility aids.

 However, this might be a challenge for seniors familiar with the layout of their favorite grocery store.
 So it’s important to let your loved one decide which location they feel most comfortable with.